reduxframework/docs/docs/guides/advanced/overriding-default-css.md

 dequeue our default CSS files.
 Interested?
 Read on!

 ::: danger
-Be sure to prefix all the function names below to avoid conflicts with other developer's code.
+Be sure to prefix all the function names below to avoid conflicts with another developer's code.
 :::

 ::: warning Table of Contents